 You look for specific qualities.

-You see, all good property managers possess qualities and characteristics that make them excellent at their jobs.
-When you focus on finding the qualities that a good property manager possesses, you’re more likely to cut through the façade of industry hype and land the right manager for your property.
+You see, all good PMs possess qualities and characteristics that make them excellent at their jobs.
+When you focus on finding the good qualities, you’re more likely to cut through the façade of industry hype and land the right manager for your property.

-How to Find a Property Manager – Six Qualities You Should Look For:
+How to Find a PM – Six Qualities You Should Look For:

 1. Look for Experience